ankitects/anki-manual/src/sync-server.md

 ## Client Setup

-You'll need to determine your computer's network IP address, and then point each of your Anki clients to the address, eg something like `http://192.168.1.200:8080/`.
+You'll need to determine your computer's network IP address, and then point each of your Anki clients to the address, e.g something like `http://192.168.1.200:8080/`.
 The URL can be configured in the preferences.

 If you're using AnkiMobile and are unable to connect to a server on your local